113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dd>Space role.
 Valid inputs are: SpaceManager, SpaceDeveloper, and SpaceAuditor.</dd>
 </dl>

-If you aren't ready to assign access or want to assign an IAM policy instead of Cloud Foundry access, then you can invite a user with no access and assign it later.
+If you aren't ready to assign access or want to assign an IAM policy instead of Cloud Foundry access, you can invite a user with no access and assign it later.
 For more information about assigning access to users, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#assign_new_access).
 {: tip}

 ## ibmcloud account user-reinvite